 Description: The 'lambda2' value corresponds to the coupling parameter to be used for sampling in the next window.
 The free energy difference between 'alchLambda2' and 'alchLambda' is calculated.
 Through simulations at progressive values of 'alchLambda' and 'alchLambda2' the total free energy difference may be determined.
+This parameter is unnecessary when using the 'runFEP' procedure of 'fep.tcl'.

-- 'alchLambdaIDWS' < Backward value of the coupling parameter for Interleaved Double-Wide Sampling >
+- alchLambdaIDWS < Backward value of the coupling parameter for Interleaved Double-Wide Sampling >

-Acceptable Values: decimal smaller than 1.0
+Acceptable Values: decimal between 0.0 and 1.0, negative to disable

 Description: Setting this parameter between 0 and 1 activates Interleaved Double-Wide Sampling (IDWS), whereby the target lambda value alternates between 'alchLambda2' and 'alchLambdaIDWS'.
 The switch occurs every 'fullElectFrequency' steps if defined, or 'nonbondedFrequency' otherwise.
 Setting this parameter to a negative value (including between run statements) disables IDWS.
 When IDWS is active, the alchemy output file contains 'FepEnergy' line headers for the forward energy differences, and 'FepE_Back' for backward energy differences.
-FEP free energy estimates are based on forward data only.
-This file may be post-processed with deinterleave_idws.py to produce separate files for the forward and backwards samples.
+FEP free energy estimates given in output are based on forward data only.
+The 'fepout' file can be parsed using the Python module 'alchemlyb'.
+Alternately, it can be postprocessed with the python script 'deinterleave_idws.py', found in the 'lib/alch' directory of the NAMD distribution.
+This tool produces separate 'fepout' files for the forward and backwards samples, suitable for computing e.g. a Bennett's Acceptance Ratio (BAR) estimate of the free energy difference.
+When using the 'runFEP' or 'runFEPlst' procedure of 'fep.tcl', IDWS can be enabled simply by adding a 'true' flag to the argument list.
+Note that when IDWS is enabled, 'alchOutFreq' must be a multiple of 'fullElectFrequency'.